A Thousand Words

 Story & Plot Summary: A Thousand Words

-Quick Plot Summary: A Thousand Words is a Drama, Comedy, Fantasy film that explores complex human emotions and relationships through detailed character development.
-This summary provides a scannable look at the movie's central conflict and narrative structure.
+Quick Plot Summary: Released in 2012, A Thousand Words is a Drama, Comedy, Fantasy film directed by Brian Robbins.
+The narrative explores complex human emotions and relationships through detailed character development.
+This summary provides a scannable look at the movie's central conflict involving Eddie Murphy.

 Story Breakdown